 Superior Court Judge Bryant Durham

-What Mr. Allen is asking for keeps changing during the hearing.
-After dropping the idea of self-defence and wanting to change his attorney, he then goes on to ask for discovery, which means copies of the evidence that the prosecution plans to use against him.
+During the hearing, Mr. Allen’s requests kept changing.
+After dropping the idea of self-defence and wanting to change his attorney, he asked for discovery, which means copies of the evidence that the prosecution plans to use against him.
 This is a reasonable request.
-It doesn’t seem right that before trial all he has is a copy of the indictment.
+It doesn’t seem right that he only has a copy of the indictment before trial.

 He absolutely should have a copy of the coroner’s report, a copy of the police report, and the incident report before going forward with the trial.
 How is he meant to defend himself otherwise?
-If the prosecution plans to use it at trial, then the Defendant should have a copy of it.
+If the prosecution plans to use it at trial, the Defendant should have a copy.
 And it seems the trial was coming up the next Monday?
 It just doesn’t make sense.

-And it’s not the public defender’s responsibility to produce the discovery ( the evidence.)
-It’s up to the prosecution.
-Mr. Allen seems to be fighting with his own lawyer, instead of the state prosecutor.
+It’s not the public defender’s responsibility to produce the discovery ( the evidence); it’s up to the prosecution.
+Mr. Allen seems to be fighting with his lawyer instead of the state prosecutor.

 But in the clip, the Defendant gets disorganized instead of continuing to push for the evidence against him.
-The defendant instead starts fighting with the judge.
+Instead, the defendant starts fighting with the judge.

 The judge is right to caution Mr. Allen against representing himself.
-Mr. Allen admits that he doesn’t know anything about picking a jury, cross-examining witnesses, or the procedure of the court.
+Mr. Allen admits he knows nothing about picking a jury, cross-examining witnesses, or court procedures.
 It’s also clear that Mr. Allen isn’t stable or organized.

-For those that can’t listen to the clip right now, below are some of the highlights.
+For those who can’t listen to the clip right now, below are some of the highlights.

 Judge: I’m finding you in contempt of court